5-Minute Avocado Chocolate Pudding Recipe (Paleo | Dairy Free)

 - Pudding or mousse serving dishes (these simple white ramekins work great, or these pudding dishes, or stemless wine glasses would also work.)

-- Mason jar for storage - I love this wide mouth size.
-It's the perfect size, in my opinion.
+- Mason jar for storage – I love this wide mouth size.
+It’s the perfect size!

 Use your food processor, stand mixer, or immersion blender to blend all the ingredients together.